LapisHusky/owopserver/readme.md

 ### Feature requests and bug reports
-You can propose features to me on Discord: Lapis#7110 There's a good chance I won't add it though.

-If you find a bug or issue, let me know through Discord and I will most likely fix it.
+You can propose features to me on Discord: Lapis#7110 If you find a bug or issue, let me know through Discord and I will most likely fix it.